Screenly/Screenly-Cast-for-WordPress/screenly-wp-cast/readme.txt

 To after installing and activated the plugin, simply append `?srly` to the end of page, posts and media URLs.

+For more details check out our our video [An introduction to Screenly Cast for WordPress](https://youtu.be/rX6b9ZAYi34).

 == Description ==

 The goal with Screenly Cast for WordPress is to turn WordPress into a simple content creation tool for digital signage.